r-lib/downlit/README.md

 ## Features

-downlit has two slightly different highlighting/linking engines, one for multiline code blocks (focussed primarily on highlighting), and one for inline code (focussed primarily on linking).
+downlit has two slightly different highlighting/linking engines:

+* `highlight()` works with multiline code blocks and does syntax higlighting, function linking, and comment styling.
+* `autolink()` works with inline code and only does linking.

 Multiline code blocks have: